 The SaaS industry is worth $167.53 billion in the U.S. alone, and it’s estimated to grow to nearly 463 billion by 2028.
 That means that you’re likely to have a ton of competition no matter what space you’re in; even if you’ve created something truly unique and original, you can count on the fact that there will be copycats and direct competitors before too long.

 Monitoring competitors, therefore, is a crucial part of keeping your own SaaS business successful, and in this post, we will go over everything you need to know about monitoring competitors as a SaaS brand.
+You can also learn more on how to build a Competitive Intelligence Program here.

-Why Monitoring Competitors is So Important
+Why Monitoring Competitors is so Important

 Monitoring your competitors is essential as a SaaS brand because what they’re doing can and will directly impact you.